- Co-author, “Louisiana appellate court reverses COVID-19 coverage ruling,” published for Kennedys (June 2022)

 - Co-author, "Handling multiple competing claimants and the potential for bad faith liability in Florida," published for Kennedys (September 2019)

-- US Court of Appeals, Eleventh Circuit
+- US Court of Appeals, Fifth and Eleventh Circuits

 - Temple University Beasley School of Law, JD (magna cum laude), 2010